Muscle spasms around joints affected by

 significant pain and movement problems.
 Each child may respond differently, so

-from heat in the form of heating pads, hot packs, or warm whirlpools.
+from heat in the form of hot packs or warm whirlpools.

-- Cold therapy.
+Cold therapy.
 Ice or cold packs can be applied

 while doing stretches may relieve pain, strengthen muscles, and make movement